chafey/cornerstoneQIDORSWorklist/README.md

-If you have access to a DICOMWeb implementation, you can try out the QIDO-RS live in your browser [here](https://rawgit.com/chafey/cornerstoneQIDORSWorklist/master/src/index.html) by updating the QIDO-RS Root URL.
+If you have access to a DICOMWeb implementation, you can try out the QIDO-RS live in your browser [here](http://rawgit.com/chafey/cornerstoneQIDORSWorklist/master/src/index.html) by updating the QIDO-RS Root URL.
-The live version is setup to run "out of the box" against a local [orthanc-vagrant VM](https://github.com/chafey/orthanc-vagrant) using a (CORS proxy)[https://www.npmjs.com/package/corsproxy].
+The live version is setup to run "out of the box" against a local [orthanc-vagrant VM](https://github.com/chafey/orthanc-vagrant) using a [CORS proxy](https://www.npmjs.com/package/corsproxy).
 You can find information about other DICOMWeb Implementations [here](https://github.com/chafey/dicomWeb).